 - Bakemonogatari: In Yotsugi Ononoki's first appearance in "Tsukihi Phoenix", she ends each sentence with "...I said, with a poised look."
 She appears to have actively sworn off of it when she reappears in "Mayoi Jiangshi", to the point that she immediately tells Araragi to shut up when he mentions it.

 - In the Jem and the Holograms comic Kimber doesn't say "Outrageous" like she did in the Jem cartoon.

 - In the early days of his comic, Jimmy Olsen would think "Super duper!" to himself when something went off well.
 It didn't last and has long since fallen into obscurity.

 - Similarly, Superman doesn't say "Great Krypton!" all that much anymore.

-- In the 1990s Sonic had "way past cool" as his catchphrase in Sonic Sat AM.
-This was carried over to Archie Comics' Sonic the Hedgehog.
+- In the 1990s Sonic had "way past cool" as his catchphrase in Sonic the Hedgehog (SatAM).
+This was carried over to Sonic the Hedgehog (Archie Comics).
 Along with most of his other Totally Radical qualities, this has been abandoned over time.

 - In the old days Wonder Woman would say "Suffering Sappho!"
 This was writer Charles Moulton's tongue-in-cheek Take That! to Moral Guardians who claimed she was secretly a lesbian, and it fell out of use when Moulton left the book.
 She had about a half dozen similar exclamations that lasted her throughout the Silver Age, though, including "Great Hera!", "Thunderbolts of Jove!", "Neptune's Trident!", and "Shades of Pluto!"
 Nowadays she is more likely to say "Great Hera!" or "Holy Hera!"